jamesjhs/Spherify/README.md

 3. Use a smaller device profile.
 4. Use a lower-resolution emulator.
 5. Close other memory-heavy applications.
-6. Wipe the emulator data from Device Manager if the virtual device state is corrupted.
+6. Wipe the emulator data if the virtual device state is corrupted.
 7. Create a new AVD if wiping data does not help.

-#### Run on the Emulator from Android Studio

-1. Open the project in Android Studio.
-2. Wait for Gradle sync to finish.
-3. Start the emulator or let Android Studio start it during Run.
-4. Choose the `app` run configuration.
-5. Open the target device menu.
-6. Select the running emulator.
-7. Click the green Run button.
-8. Wait for the debug APK to build.
-9. Wait for Android Studio to install the APK into the emulator.
-10. Wait for Spherisphy to launch.
-11. Open Logcat.
-12. Select the emulator.
-13. Select the Spherisphy app process if available.
-14. Test the app.
-15. Rotate the emulator if orientation behavior matters.
-16. Use emulator extended controls for location, camera, and sensor simulation where applicable.

-#### Run on the Emulator from the Command Line
+#### Run on the Emulator from VS Code

 1. Start the emulator.
 2. Confirm ADB sees it.